francesco-pittacolo/KathaRange/README.md

 Launch the script in the root of the project:

     ./init.sh
-The script will automatically clone all dependencies and build all images needed by the  lab.
+The script will automatically clone all dependencies and build all images needed by the demo lab.
 You can go grab a coffee, it will take some time to complete :coffee:

 Once the process is completed, run the following commands to install Kathara python API:
 ```